Iowa State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Iowa State's games this season have gone over 58.5 points three of eight times.

-- Texas Tech and its opponents have combined to score more than 58.5 points in five of nine games this season.
+- Iowa State and its opponents have combined to put up more than 58.5 points in three of eight games this season.

-- Saturday's total is 6.2 points lower than the two team's combined 64.7 points per game average.

-- This contest's over/under is 7.3 points more than the 51.2 these two squads combine to surrender per game this season.
+- This contest's total is 7.3 points above the 51.2 these two squads combine to allow per game this season.

 - Cyclones games have an average total of 50.9 points this season, 7.6 fewer than Saturday's over/under.